wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.7 =
+New feature of Advanced Search functionality for Products Dashboard of WooCommerce along with some performance improvements and minor fixes.
+Recommended upgrade.

 = 3.6.2 =
 Removed major WP-Debug warnings along with some important fixes.
 Recommended upgrade.